Nike 5meter Water Polo Camp at San Diego State University San Diego, California

 • Day Camp hours: SAT 9AM-4PM, SUN 9AM-4PM, MON 9AM-4PM

-There will be a closing ceremony at 3:30pm on Monday, July 7th.
-Parents are invited to attend both.
+There will be a closing ceremony at the SDSU Aquaplex at 3:30pm on Monday, July 7th.
+Parents are invited to attend.

 Housing & Roommates

 Campers stay 2-per room in Chapultepec Hall and are assigned by age and roommate requests.